-Emily oversees seven local television stations - each in a top-70 market, representing nearly 7% coverage in the U.S. All stations are recognized as news leaders on air, on mobile and on line: KPRC-Houston (NBC); WDIV-Detroit (NBC); KSAT-San Antonio (ABC); WKMG-Orlando (CBS); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
-GMG also owns Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.
+Barr oversees seven local media hubs - each in a top-70 market, representing just over 7% coverage in the U.S. The television stations, web and mobile platforms are recognized as news leaders across the media spectrum: KPRC-Houston (NBC); WDIV-Detroit (NBC); WKMG-Orlando (CBS); KSAT-San Antonio (ABC); a duopoly in Jacksonville: WJXT (Fully Local) and WCWJ (CW); and WSLS-Roanoke (NBC).
+GMG also owns Graham Digital, a digital media and technology development group based in Detroit and Atlanta-based, Social News Desk, a leading provider of social media management tools designed to connect newsrooms with their users.

-Under Emily’s leadership, Graham Media Group was awarded “2016 Station Group of the Year” by Broadcasting and Cable Magazine.
+Under Barr’s leadership, Graham Media Group was awarded “2016 Station Group of the Year” by Broadcasting and Cable Magazine.

-Prior to joining Graham Media Group, Barr served as the President and General Manager of ABC 7 Chicago (WLS–TV), the ABC-owned station in Chicago, IL.
+Prior to joining GMG, Barr served as the President and General Manager of ABC 7 Chicago (WLS–TV), the ABC-owned station in Chicago, IL.
 She held this position from April 1997 until July 2012.
-Under her leadership and throughout her tenure, ABC 7 strengthened its dominance in the market and remained the top-rated/most watched station in Chicago.
-In 2009, Barr helped create The LIVE WELL NETWORK, an innovative, nationally-distributed digital broadcast, online and wireless network focusing on home, health and lifestyle programming.
+In 2009, Barr helped create The LIVE WELL NETWORK, an innovative, nationally-distributed digital broadcast and online network focusing on home, health and lifestyle programming.

 Previously, Barr served as the President and General Manager of WTVD–TV, the ABC–owned station in Raleigh–Durham, NC, which she joined in October 1994.
 In July 1988, Barr joined WMAR–TV in Baltimore, MD, as the Director of Broadcast Operations & Programming.
-She was promoted to Assistant General Manager in May 1993.
+She became Assistant General Manager in May 1993.

 Earlier in her career, Barr was the Director of Creative Services (1987-88) and Advertising and Promotion Manager (1985-87) at KHOU–TV in Houston, TX.
 She also worked as a writer and producer for WJLA–TV in Washington, DC, which she joined in January 1983.
 Barr began her career in broadcasting in 1980 as a news editor at KSTP–TV in St. Paul, MN.